Wharram Quarry Nature Reserve

 Open at all timesBest time to visit

-June to JulyHabitat
+June to JulyAbout the reserve

-The quarry floor has variable depths of soil and consequently different plant communities.
 The west of the reserve, where spoil was deposited, is now dominated by coarse grasses and hawthorn scrub.
 Several species of grasses can be found including cock’s-foot, meadow and false oat-grasses, red and sheep’s fescues, and quaking grass.
 Glaucous sedge is widely distributed.

 In order to maintain the succession of plants, areas of the floor have been periodically scraped back to the chalk.
-To prevent the succession from open flower-rich sward to dense coarse grasses and hawthorn scrub the quarry floor is grazed with the Trust’s Hebridean sheep in winter and parts are mown in late summer.
+To prevent the succession from open flower-rich sward to dense coarse grasses and hawthorn scrub, the quarry floor is grazed with the Trust’s Hebridean sheep in winter and parts are mown in late summer.

 Seasonal highlights